Pranchal1917/CodeAlpha_Calculater/README.md

-# CodeAlpha_Calculater
+🚀 Calculator for CodeAlpha

-This is my Calculator Project for CodeAlpha.
-It includes HTML, CSS, and JavaScript for creating a functional calculator with arithmetic operations like addition, subtraction, multiplication, and division.
+This is my Calculator Project for CodeAlpha. 🧮
+It includes  for creating a functionaThis is a simple yet functional *Calculator* built using:

+- *HTML* 🖥
+- *CSS* 🎨
+- *JavaScript* ⚙l calculator with the following features:

+✅ Addition (+)
+✅ Subtraction (-)
+✅ Multiplication (×)
+✅ Division (÷)
+✅ Percentage (%)
+✅ Clear & Delete Functionality

+🎯 This project is designed to provide an easy-to-use interface for performing basic arithmetic operations.